-NOTE 1 - DESCRIPTION OF BUSINESS:
+NOTE 1- DESCRIPTION OF BUSINESS:

 Chembio Diagnostics, Inc. (the "Company" or "Chembio") and its subsidiary, Chembio Diagnostic Systems, Inc., develop, manufacture, and market rapid diagnostic tests that detect infectious diseases.
 The Company's main products are three rapid tests for the detection of HIV antibodies in whole blood, serum and plasma samples, two of which were approved by the FDA in 2006; the third is sold for export only.
-Lateral Flow Rapid HIV tests represented nearly 57% of the Company's product revenues in the first six months of 2012.
-The Company's product sessed on its patented Dual Path Platform (DPP®) platform represented approximately 38% of the Company's product revenues in the first six months of 2012.
-The Company also has other rapid tests that together represented approximately 5% of sales in the first six months of 2012.
-The Company's products are sold to medical laboratories and hospitals, governmental and public health entities, non-governmental organizations, medical professionals and retail establishments both domestically and internationally.
+Lateral Flow Rapid HIV tests represented nearly 54% of the Company's product revenues in the first nine months of 2012.
+The Company's product seased on its patented Dual Path Platform (DPP®) platform represented approximately 42% of the Company's product revenues in the first nine months of 2012.
+The Company also has other rapid tests that together represented approximately 6% of sales in the first nine months of 2012.
+The Company also has other rapid tests that together represented approximately and internationally.
 Chembio's products are sold under the Company's STAT PAK®, SURE CHECK® or DPP® registered trademarks, or under the private labels of its marketing partners.
 For example the Clearview® label is owned by Alere, Inc. ("Alere"), which is the Company's exclusive marketing partner for its rapid HIV lateral flow test products in the United States.
 All of the products that are currently being developed by the Company are based on its patented DPP®, which is a unique diagnostic point-of-care platform that has certain advantages over lateral flow technology.

-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES:
+NOTE 2- SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: